 Every athlete and parent knows football isn’t the only sport that is raising concerns about head injuries.
 Cycling has the highest number of people who sustain head traumas reporting to the emergency room each year, almost double the amount of the next highest, football.
 Hockey, soccer, wrestling, field hockey, baseball, softball, basketball, in fact all sports, reported an increase in head injuries from 2008 to 2009.
 As our kids become faster, stronger and start sports earlier, their chances of sustaining chronic head injuries, and the likely result of long-term brain injury, is dramatically rising.
 There is also a growing concern in the military regarding combat training procedures.

-Just as concerning is the hidden tragedy that every head injury has the potential to also damage the neck.
+Just as concerning is the hidden tragedy that every head injury can damage the neck.
 Since the primary focus at the time of a head injury is the head, the neck is very often overlooked.
 There are distinct signs of neck injuries, vertebral subluxations as an example, that can be found during an examination at the time of injury, as well as days, weeks, months and even years later.
 Due to the focus and pressure rising on concussions, the rapid forward-backward motion commonly known as whiplash has been swept under the rug, downplayed and often ignored.
 And yet, the vast majority of head injuries also have the mechanism to cause whiplash injuries as well.